 Minnesota truly has and celebrates all four seasons.
 You can visit in any season and have a very different visit each time.
 The summers are an amazing time to visit with fairly moderate temperatures and lots of lakes to explore.
 If you’ll be visiting in the winter just be aware it can get very cold and depending on the year there can be a lot of snow.
 There’s always a winter festival, skiing or ice fishing as well as lots to do indoors.

-The opportunities for arts, music and entertainment in Minneapolis are endless.
-There is world-class theatre, museums, art galleries, orchestras as well as other live music options.
-The arts scene is one that is well supported and loved in Minneapolis.
+While there are many things to do in Minneapolis, the opportunities for arts, music and entertainment seem endless.
+The arts scene in Minneapolis is well supported and loved, and you can choose between world-class theatre, museums, art galleries, and live music.
 Minneapolis was the home of the singer Prince and his studio Paisley Park now draws people from around the world to attend tours, concerts, and events.
 Don’t miss the Minneapolis Sculpture Garden, known for the famous Spoonbridge & Cherry as well as 40 other sculptures.

 Minneapolis has been at the center for social justice reform and working through new ways to solve racial injustices and policing issues many cities are facing.
 Being the home of George Floyd and the center for many protests that came after, this city and the rest of the world will be forever changed.
 You will find the George Floyd Memorial site that honors him as well as murals and street art throughout the city remembering him.